Apply for a banner consent

 The precise location where the banner/bunting is to be erected must be stated.
 Alternatively, the applicant can supply a plan which clearly identifies the location where the banner/bunting is to be erected.

-The applicant shall include proof of holding at least £5 million public liability insurance with the application.
+The applicant shall include proof of holding at least £5 million public liability insurance.

-The applicant may be required to provide details of any risk assessment or any signing and guarding that may be required prior to the approval of the licence.
+The applicant may be required to provide details of any risk assessment or any signing and guarding that may be required prior to the approval of the consent.